facebook/react/docs/tutorial/tutorial.md

 [View the current code.](https://codepen.io/gaearon/pen/gWWZgR?editors=0010)

-If you click any move link now, the board should immediately update to show what the game looked like at that time.
+If you click any move button now, the board should immediately update to show what the game looked like at that time.

 ### Wrapping Up